kristinaama/Homework-01/README.md

 ## Usage

-These files are intended for the usage of Horiseon clients so that they may learn more about the company.
+These files are intended for Horiseon clients to use so that they may learn more about the company.

+The following is what users will first see when they access the page:

+Homework-01/assets/images/Horiseon Screenshot.png

 ## Usage